FanatiQS/portable-deno/README.md

 2. Replace the URL after `deno run` with the URL to your script, including any required permissions, in both `main` and `main.ps1`.
 3. You might need to make `main` executable on macOS or Linux with `chmod +x main`.
 4. Run `main.ps1` if you are on windows or `main` if you are on macOS or Linux.

+# External links

+* For more info about Deno, visit https://deno.land
+* For details about Denos permissions, visit https://deno.land/manual/getting_started/permissions